Home

 During the summer months, water temperatures can reach a balmy 85F.

-We were there in September and the water temperatures were a consistent 84-85F degrees.
+We were there in September and the water temperature was a consistent 84-85F degrees.
 It was heaven.

 Visibility can get to 100+ feet.
 Unfortunately, we didn't see that kind of visibility during our Bonaire scuba diving trip.
 Our visibility was more in the 60-80 foot range.
 Not too bad at any rate.